Medicare IRMAA Surcharge History

 Affordable Care Act extends IRMAA to Part D

 The ACA of 2010 extended the income-related surcharge to Medicare Part D (prescription drug coverage), effective 2011.
-The Part D IRMAA uses the same MAGI thresholds as Part B but a different (smaller) surcharge formula.
-A high-income beneficiary in 2026 pays the Part B IRMAA surcharge plus a Part D IRMAA surcharge (typically $80-$90/month additional at the top tier).
+Part D uses the same MAGI tiers but separate dollar adjustments.
+At the top 2026 tier, Part D IRMAA is $91.00 per month in addition to the selected plan premium.

 Bipartisan Budget Act adds new top tier